-By the end of this guide your cannabis knowledge will go from “grandma” to “Snoop Dogg” in just 20 minutes.
+By the time you’re finished reading this article your cannabis knowledge will go from “grandma” to “Snoop Dogg”.

 I think you’ll agree with me when I say that cannabis culture can be confusing at first.
 You’ve probably seen it yourself — there are hundreds of different products and consumption methods, which makes it hard to find a good place to start.